 What is a typical day like for you?

-What scene in Not Your Shame was your favorite to write?
+What scene in Mozart in the Garden was your favorite to write?

 Do you have a motto, quote or philosophy you live by?